7effrey89/Pokedex/.github/instructions/instructions.instructions.md

 ---
 applyTo: '**'
 ---
-Always at the end of the response tell developer to either refresh or restart the server.
+Always at the end of the response tell developer to either refresh or restart the server depending on what is minimum neccesary to explore the change.

 ## Project Architecture